 People often think that they are just larger bumble bees, but there are several key differences between the two.
 Carpenter bees can be identified by their black and yellow coloring, and they are the only bee that can bore through wood.
 They also have a life cycle that is different from other bees.
 Here are seven facts about carpenter bees that may surprise you.

-2. The carpenter bee life cycle consists of three stages – egg, larva, and pupa.
+2. The full life cycle includes four stages: egg, larva, pupa, and adult.
 The adult bees will mate in the spring and the female will lay her eggs in a tunnel that she has bored into wood surfaces.
-The bee larvae will develop over the summer and emerge as adults in the fall.
+The bee larvae will develop over the summer and in many regions including Illinois, new adults emerge in late summer and overwinter in the tunnels,

 3. Carpenter bees get their name from their ability to bore into wood surfaces.
 They create their nests by tunneling into wood, which can cause damage to structures.